DEFRA/mine-support/README.md

 Digital service mock to claim public money in the event property subsides into mine shaft.
 This is the web front end for the application.
 It contains a simple claim submission journey where user input data is cached in Redis.
-On submission the data is pulled from Redis and passed to the message service..
+On submission the data is pulled from Redis and passed to the message service.

 ## Prerequisites